 This section analyzes the impacts of the alternatives on navigation in designated areas maintained by the federal government.
 The Rivers and Harbors Act of 1899 (33 U.S.C. § 401 et seq., Ch.
 425, Mar.
 3, 1899; 30 Stat.
 1151) protects navigable waters of the U.S.; administration of this Act has been delegated to the Coast Guard and USACE.
 The Coast Guard regulates activities that may affect bridges and causeways over navigable waters while USACE regulates the construction of structures and all other work within, over, or under navigable waters of the United States.
-USACE is also responsible for regulating the maintenance of navigation channels, generally through dredging, while the Coast Guard is responsible for the maintenance of navigational aids, such as buoys and channel markers.
-It is prohibited by law for projects to obstruct navigation channels or navigational aids.
+USACE is also responsible for regulating the maintenance of navigation channels, generally through dredging, while the Coast Guard is responsible for the maintenance of navigation channels or navigational aids.
 Projects with features extending into navigable waters must provide as-built plans to the NOAA Office of the Coast Survey to update federal navigation charts.